nochso/sami-theme/README.md

 This is a theme for the [Sami](https://github.com/FriendsOfPHP/Sami) API documentation generator with some added features:

-- Includes the source code of the file at the end.
+- The complete file source is included at the end.
-- Source code highlighting with [prismjs](http://prismjs.com/)
+- Source code highlighting with [prismjs](http://prismjs.com/).
-- Show the value / assignment of class constants
+- Show the value / assignment of class constants.
-- HTML is minified using [wyrihaximus/html-compress](https://github.com/WyriHaximus/HtmlCompress)
+- HTML is minified using [wyrihaximus/html-compress](https://github.com/WyriHaximus/HtmlCompress).

 ## Installation